Breaking the Curse of Knowledge: Towards Effective Multimodal Recommendation using Knowledge Soft Integration: Method

-Secondly, RGNN also improves the efficiency of information aggregation during message passing and aggregation.
-Specifically, the process of node aggregation often involves information fusion, and the more neighbors that need to be aggregated, the greater the amount of information.
-However, the information storage capacity of representations is limited by dimensions, and due to computational and storage resources are finite, dimensions cannot grow infinitely.
-Therefore, we need to fully utilize each dimension to enhance its expressiveness.
+Furthermore, RGNN enhances the efficiency of information aggregation within message passing and node aggregation.
+Specifically, node aggregation requires effective information fusion, with higher numbers of neighbors implying an increased volume of information to be aggregated.
+However, the storage capacity of these representations is constrained by the dimensionality $d$.
+Given finite computational and storage resources, dimensions cannot be increased indefinitely; thus, each dimension must be fully optimized to maximize representational capacity.

-\textbf{Redundancy Reduction (RR).} One straightforward method to increase the efficiency of representation space is to reduce the correlation between different dimensions.
-In this paper, we adopt the covariance matrix to quantify the correlation between dimensions.
-Firstly, we normalize the representation matrix for each modality $m$ to facilitate the calculation:
+\textbf{Redundancy Reduction (RR).} A simple yet effective approach for improving the efficiency of the representation space is to minimize inter-dimensional correlations.
+In this study, we utilize the covariance matrix to measure the correlation across dimensions.
+Specifically, we begin by normalizing the representation matrix for each modality $m$ to enable precise computation:

 where $H^{m}$ is the input representation matrix.
 For item representations, $H^{m} = H^{m,(l)} \in \mathbb{R}^{\mathcal{N}_{\mathcal{I}} \times d}$.
 For user representations, $H^{m} = X_{\mathcal{U}} \in \mathbb{R}^{\mathcal{N}_{\mathcal{U}} \times d}$.
 Then, we calculate the covariance matrix of $\hat{H}^{m}$: